Is Fort Howard Park in Baltimore Haunted?

 Some claim to have encountered the spirits of former patients lingering in the shadows of the abandoned structure.

-Adjacent to Fort Howard Park lies the North Point Range Lights, a pair of historic lighthouses that served as navigational aids for ships entering the Chesapeake Bay.
+Adjacent lies the North Point Range Lights, a pair of historic lighthouses that served as navigational aids for ships entering the Chesapeake Bay.

-The area surrounding these lighthouses is rumored to be haunted by the ghost of a keeper who tragically lost his life while tending to the lights.
+The area surrounding these lighthouses is rumored to be possessed by the ghost of a keeper who tragically lost his life while tending to the lights.

 Witnesses speak of flickering lantern lights, eerie sounds, and a ghostly presence that permeates the air, suggesting that the keeper’s spirit may still be watching over the bay.

-Given the park’s reputation for being haunted, paranormal investigators and enthusiasts have flocked to Fort Howard Park to uncover its otherworldly secrets.
+Given the park’s reputation as a hotbed of paranormal activity, investigators and enthusiasts have flocked there to uncover its otherworldly secrets.

 Numerous investigations have been conducted utilizing equipment such as EVP (Electronic Voice Phenomena) recorders, infrared cameras, and electromagnetic field meters.